Azure/AML-Kubernetes/docs/deploy-extension.md

 > * * `nodeSelector`.
 Update operation can't remove existed nodeSelectors, but can only update existed ones or add new ones.
 > * * `allowInsecureConnections`,`privateEndpointNodeport`,`privateEndpointILB`
 > *  To update `logAnalyticsWS` from `True` to `False`, please provide all originial configurationProtectedSettings.
 Otherwise, those settings would be considered obsolete and deleted .

+## Extension delete

+Use [``kis-extension delete``](https://docs.microsoft.com/en-us/cli/azure/k8s-extension?view=azure-cli-latest#az_k8s_extension_delete) CLI command to delete the existed AzureMl extension.
+It will take around 10 minitues to delete all componenents deployed to the cluster.
+You can run ``kubectl get pods -n azureml`` to check if all components being deleted.